apache/iotdb/docs/Documentation/UserGuideV0.7.0/7-Tools-NodeTool.md

 #### Output

-The output is multiple string lines, each line represents a key-value pair ,where the key is data group ID and the value is number of query tasks running on this data group.
+The output is multiple string lines, each line represents a key-value pair ,where the key is data group ID and the value is number of query tasks running on this data partition.
 The format of each line is `key -> value`.
 The last line represents the total number of query tasks running on current node.

 #### Example

-Assume that the IoTDB Cluster is running on 3 nodes: 192.168.130.14, 192.168.130.16 and 192.168.130.18, and number of replicas is 3.
+Assume that the IoTDB Cluster is running on 3 nodes: 192.168.130.14, 192.168.130.16 and 192.168.130.18, and number of replicas is 2.

 The Linux and MacOS system startup commands are as follows:
 ```